外掛說明

 Click the “Advanced Settings” tab, and add the word “gradient” to the CSS Class field.
 Click “Update”, and then publish your postpage.

-Can I customize the color of the faded border?
+That’s it! - Can I customize the color of the faded border?

 Yes.
 In your WordPress Admin Panel, go to Settings, and click the Faded Borders on Images link on the Settings sub-menu.
 Using the admin screen that appears,

-How do I fade the edges of images that are part of my WordPress theme (i.e. not in a post or page)?
+enter the color you would like to use when fading the edges of your images, and click “Save”. - How do I fade the edges of images that are part of my WordPress theme (i.e. not in a post or page)?

 Using CSS or the raw code of your theme, apply the class “gradient” to your images.
 Be sure you have permission before you edit